 It would take them six months to rebuild again.
 This crazy practice continued for 300 years until 1797 when it became an official town.

 You can find trulli all over the countryside in various states of disrepair, some derelict and beginning to be absorbed back into the limestone earth, others restored to their former glory and now used to house tourists.

 The biggest concentration of trulli is in Alberobello, a whole town made of 1500 trulli and a UNESCO world heritage site.

 Alberobello is Puglia’s most touristy town and many of the trulli are now souvenir shops selling miniature trulli and local produce, but it’s still an enchanting place.

-We stayed in a trullo at Masseria Ferri, a working farm in the countryside between Martina Franca and Ostuni which we think is the best way to experience the area.
+We stayed in a trullo at Masseria Ferri, a working farm in the countryside between Martina Franca and Ostuni about 25 minutes from Alberobello.

 When you visit Puglia don’t miss seeing the unique trulli both in Alberobello and amongst the olive trees in the Valle d’Itria countryside.
-They are one of the things that make the region special.
+They are one of the things that make Puglia so special.

 Are you looking for Christmas gift ideas?
 See our guide to the 50 Best Gifts for Travelers.
 They are ideal for travel lovers who want to pack light and include something for every budget.